by International Certification and Educational Accreditation Foundation |

 B. a normal valve of the coronary sinus seen in a parasternal short-axis

-C. the portion of the atrial septum which is patent before birth and did not fuse after delivery
+C. the portion of the atrial septum which is patent before birth and did not

 D. a term which can be applied to the tricuspid valve